aBOT-MayLing/aBOT-brand-book/README.md

 This is the brand guidelines of **aBOT** as a reference for:
 - brand story, concept and identity
 - vision, mission & core values
-- moodboard: visual representation of emotions and feeling
+- moodboard: visual representation of emotions and feelings
 - brand colour palette
 - brand fonts & typography
 - brand logo: rationale, variations & usage
 - tagline & hashtags
 - social media templates
-- the Do's and Don'ts
+- the DO's and DON'Ts
 - and any other relevant materials required

 #

-Read next :arrow_right: [Table of Contents](table-of-contennt.md)
+Read next :arrow_right: [Table of Contents](table-of-content.md)